How to Encrypt Email on Gmail, Outlook, iOS, and More in 2022

 Step 7: Compose your email and send it as usual.

-Always send encrypted emails
+How to always send encrypted emails in Outlook

 Step 1: With the Outlook client open, click on File located in the top left corner.

 Step 2: Select Options on the next panel.

 Step 3: Select Trust Center listed on the left in the Outlook Options screen.